The fall 2018 entering class was 379 students (292 day and 87 evening).

 Suffolk Law has eight in-house clinics in which students represent real clients in real cases with supervision from a faculty member who is a practicing attorney.
 Clinics range from intellectual property law and immigration hearings to criminal defense and juvenile guardianship.
 Suffolk Law's clinical programs have been ranked in the top 30 since 2009 by U.S. News & World Report.
 For more info, visit our Clinics webpage.

-Yes, we offer seven concentrations (like a major) in the following areas of interest: Intellectual Property Law, Health & Biomedical Law, Labor & Employment Law, Trial & Appellate Advocacy, Legal Technology & Innovation, Business Law & Financial Services and International Law.
+Yes, we offer six concentrations (like a major) in the following areas of interest: Intellectual Property Law, Health & Biomedical Law, Trial & Appellate Advocacy, Legal Technology & Innovation, Business Law & Financial Services and International Law.
 Matriculating students may apply for enrollment in a concentration in their second academic year.

 No. However, law students may use Suffolk University’s Off-Campus Housing Office as a resource to search for housing or find roommates.

-Semester exchange programs are offered in Dusseldorf, Germany; Guadalajara and Mexico City, Mexico; Lund, Sweden; Montreal and Ottawa, Canada.
+Semester exchange programs are offered at international law schools in Dusseldorf, Germany; Guadalajara and Mexico City, Mexico; Lund, Sweden; Montreal and Ottawa, Canada.

 Suffolk Law School also has an exclusive agreement with the Center for International Legal Studies to offer internships for JD students and externships for LLM students and other post-graduates with law degrees.
 For more info, visit our Study Abroad webpage.